 - Avoid rubbing your scalp, pat your hair or scalp dry.

 - Limit your use of hair spray, electric curlers, blow dryers, and curling irons.

 - If you are interested in getting a wig, talk to your nurse.
 You can also call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
 It is a free program where women getting chemotherapy can learn about wigs, turbans and scarves as well as makeup techniques and skin and nail care.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

-- There are no known interactions of idarubicin with food and medications.
+- There are no known interactions of idarubicin with food.